 Allowing your animal to reproduce only teaches your children irresponsibility.
-Every year, 3 to 4 million animals are killed in U.S. animal shelters, most simply because of a lack of good homes.
-Bringing more animals into a world that is already short of homes means that animals in animal shelters will die.
+Bringing more animals into a world that is already short of homes is wrong.
 Numerous books and videos are available to help you teach your children about reproduction responsibly.

 What if I can find homes for all my animal’s puppies or kittens?

 Even if you manage to find loving, lifelong homes for all the puppies or kittens, that means that there will be that many fewer homes for puppies and kittens in animal shelters who desperately need to be adopted.
 And unless you ensure that every puppy or kitten you place is spayed or neutered before going to his or her new home, they can go on to produce litter after litter of offspring themselves.
 Just one female dog and her puppies can result in 67,000 dogs in six years, and one female cat and her kittens can lead to 370,000 cats being born in seven years.

 Spay and neuter surgeries are the most commonly performed animal surgeries.
 Most animals experience relatively little discomfort (anesthesia is used during surgery, and pain medication is generally given afterward) and are back to their normal activities within a day or two.

 How many animals does PETA spay or neuter?